Nirvana Phone: History

 Citrix Systems coined the phrase Nirvana Phone and articulated the benefits.
 To minimize the processing, memory, and storage requirements on the phone, Citrix and Open Kernel Labs developed a thin client - virtual server software suite that was first demonstrated in 2010.

 In 2010 a new generation of smartphones appeared including many that have the required video-out capability to qualify as a NirvanaPhone.
 The HTC EVO phone includes HDMI capability which can output 720p resolution, high enough for virtual desktop usage.
 The Dell Streak also includes HDMI through a docking station.
 The iPhone 4 provide an optional VGA connector that can support up to 1024×768 resolution, also potentially capable of a desktop experience when connected to an external monitor.
 This movement included Nvidia's Tegra 2 system-on-a-chip that integrated both multiple CPUs and a GPU.

 By 2011, the Motorola Atrix 4G was introduced as a fully operational NirvanaPhone.
 Using the Atrix's 1280×720 video output through a mini-HDMI connector, Motorola developed a light docking station that converts the Atrix into an instant laptop.
 The Atrix smartphone also has a dual-core 1 GHz processor, giving it better performance than many contemporary smartphones and tablets.
 The concept used by the Atrix received positive reviews and awards such as best smartphone CES 2011 However the Atrix specifically has also had negative reviews based on the cost of the docking stations.

+Current implementations

+Both Samsung and Motorola have desktop modes built into their phones, called Samsung DeX and Motorola ReadyFor respectively.